 - Official transcript(s)

-- GRE scores (recommended minimum score 50th percentile)
+- GRE scores (minimum score 50th percentile is recommended)

 - Goal statement